nus-cs2103-AY2324S1/tp/docs/team/lynnlow175.md

     * What it does: Allows users to filter dates by their date profile attributes
     * Justification: This feature is useful because it allows user to find the specific dates with the attributes that the user is looking for.
-    * Highlights: This enhancement allows user to filter by multiple attributes at once.
+    * Highlights: This enhancement requires the understanding of the model and the creation of new Predicate class to filter the dates based on different attributes.
+The implementation was challenging as I had to
     * Credits: N/A

 * **New Feature**: Sort Dates by Date Profile Attributes